OmdenaAI/marseille-chapter-stop-online-violence-nlp/reports/README.md

 The five classes above were used to determine which data to collect and later, as labels for data annotation.

+## Dataset Creation

+The purpose of this task was to collect a dataset of hate speech in French language from various social media networks.
+The collected data was subsequently used to develop an artificial intelligence (AI) algorithm to detect hate speech on social media.

-## Data Acquisition
+### Data Collection

-The dataset used in this challeng was collected from different websites and social media inclusing Twitter, Reddit, .
+The data collection method used in this task is web scraping, a cost-effective and efficient way to collect data from social media networks.
+This method involves automatically extracting data from websites using python code and/or no-code tools.

-The dataset contained XXXX total occurrences.
+The final dataset contained a total of XXXX sentences.

+### Data Annotation

 All sentences were manually annotated using the categories of hate defined above: SEXISM, RACISM, HOMOPHOBIA, HATE SPEECH, BULLYING.

+The task leader for this task was Mohamed Khandil.

 ## Exploratory Data Analysis (EDA)

+The task leader for this task was Mohamed Khandil.

 ## Model Experimentation and Improvement